Pick-to-Light & Put-to-Light

 What is Put-to Light?

-Put-to-Light is an additional feature of our Pick-to-Light system which assists pickers or re-stockers in putting inventory into the correct location (including picking carts and put walls).
-A simple URL call or REST API call can light up a device to show where inventory needs to be placed.
+Put-to-Light is an additional feature of our Pick-to-Light system which assists pickers or restockers in putting inventory into the correct location (including picking carts and put walls).
+A simple URL call or REST API call can light up a device to show where the picker should place the inventory.

 - Batch picking with separate bins